 - Independently solder the toy or device and add a switch jack for accessibility for an individual with a disability

 Who should attend?

-We have held toy tinkering events in the past, Hacking for the Holidays was a great success and dozens of toys were switch adapted by people who were just learning the basics of soldering and hacking.
+We have held toy tinkering events in the past, Toy Hacking for Accessibility has always been a great success where dozens of toys were switch adapted by people who were just learning the basics of soldering and hacking.